-The Fundamentals of Building a Sales Pipeline
+The Fundamental Stages in Building a Sales Pipeline

 Are your sales habits good ones?